adrien-k/couloir/README.md

 Temporarily expose a http local service to the Internet using your own server.

-Mostly an experimental project to play with TCP sockets, TLS and HTTP.
+- **Encrpted**: traffic in and out of the relay is encrypted with auto-generated Let's Encrypt TLS certificates.
+- **Low dependencies**: only using `acme-client` to generat TLS certificates and `yargs` to parse CLI arguments.
+- **Self-contained**: does not require SSH, Nginx, Caddy or other additional services.
+- **No configuration**: Works out-of-the-box.
+Can be adjusted through a few CLI options.

-_Do not use for anything too serious, there are plenty of more reliable projects to do this!_
+_This is still an alpha version so please do not use it for anything too serious.
+There are plenty of more reliable projects to do this_

 ## Installation
 On both the relay server and your local machine.
 Make sure both versions match.